- Urgent Care

 Acute bronchitis

-Typically, acute bronchitis recedes without treatment within a few weeks.
+Typically, acute bronchitis recedes without treatment within a one to three weeks.
 Here are some additional treatment options that can help with the effects of coughing:

-Over-the-counter cough medicine (cough suppressant) for relief and help with sleep
+• Over-the-counter or prescription cough medicine (cough suppressant) for relief and help with sleep

 Chronic bronchitis